-If you're facing an issue about anticorruption compliance, consult the Legal Department, the Bechtel Chief Ethics & Compliance Officer, or the Anti-Boycott & Anti-Corruption, Antitrust subject matter expert identified on the Ethics & Compliance site on myBechtel.
 Bechtel is committed to respecting human rights everywhere we operate, consistent with Bechtel's Vision, Values & Commitments.
 We expect anyone working for or partnering with Bechtel to make this same commitment.

 Within Bechtel and throughout our supply chain, we are committed to treating people with dignity and respect.
 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business.
-Bechtel does not tolerate the use of slavery, servitude, forced or compulsory labor, or human trafficking in the performance of Bechtel contracts by our employees, our contractors, business partners, or suppliers.
+Bechtel does not tolerate the use of slavery, servitude, forced or compulsory labour, or human trafficking in the performance of Bechtel contracts by our employees, our contractors, business partners, or suppliers.

-Immediately report any concerns about any issue or suspicion of human trafficking, slavery, or forced or compulsory labor to your supervisor, your organization's Ethics & Compliance Officer, or the Legal Department.
-In addition to the general prohibition of trafficking in persons and the use of forced labor, the U.S. government has determined that the commercial sex industry is frequently involved in trafficking even where such sex acts are not illegal under local laws.
+In addition to the general prohibition of trafficking in persons and the use of forced labour, the U.S. government has determined that the commercial sex industry is frequently involved in trafficking even where such sex acts are not illegal under local laws.
 Accordingly, individuals directly engaged in the performance of work on behalf of Bechtel under a U.S. government contract are prohibited from engaging in commercial sex acts, even while "off duty."